GrrrDog/Java-Deserialization-Cheat-Sheet/README.md

 Some serialization libs are safe (or almost safe) [https://github.com/mbechler/marshalsec](https://github.com/mbechler/marshalsec)

-However, it's not a recomendation, but just a list of other libs that has been researched by someone:
+However, it's not a recommendation, but just a list of other libs that has been researched by someone:

 - JAXB
 - XmlBeans